 MAKEUP SPONGE HACK #13: TOUCH UP YOUR ROOTS

 Root touch-up products can be total lifesavers when you’re in a pinch, and your makeup sponge can come into play, too.
 Next time your roots are showing, try using a sponge to help blend the root touch-up product with your hair color.

-Oily skin is no fun—especially if you have a killer makeup look in place!
-Wrap a blotting paper around your makeup sponge to easily blot oil from hard-to-reach places, such as the contours of your nose.
+Oily skin is no fun—especially if you have a killer makeup look in place.
+Wrap a blotting paper around your makeup sponge to easily blot oil from hard-to-reach areas, such as the contours of your nose.

-Like we touched on earlier, makeup sponges can be used in your skin care routine.
+As we mentioned, makeup sponges can be used in your skin care routine.
 Aside from self-tanner, you can use your sponge to apply moisturizer, serums, and eye cream while giving yourself a soft, relaxing massage in the process.

 Keep your skin happy